top of page

 Q: What do ground costs cover?

-Your $230 ground costs go towards the payment for CHAT bus hire, food and bottled drinks while working, 3 CHAT polo shirts, donation to poorly funded institutions that we visit.
-We buy dental supplies for the trip to be used, analgesics, antibiotics.
+Your $280 ground costs go towards the payment for CHAT bus hire, food and bottled drinks while working, 3 CHAT polo shirts, donations to poorly funded institutions we visit, some dental supplies for the trip, analgesics, and antibiotics, etc.

 Q: Does CHAT organize my travel and accommodation?